 Questions regarding the IncludED program are welcome to: firstname.lastname@example.org.

 As a faculty member, you are entitled to a 10% discount on most merchandise in the store!
 The discount excludes textbooks, sale merchandise, computer hardware, and academically discounted software.

 Many of you participate in Convocation and Commencement.
-The Student Activities office will lend regalia to faculty members who do not possess their own.
+The Office of Student Life and Campus Engagement (SLCE) will lend regalia to faculty members who do not possess their own.

 The campus store does offer fine quality regalia for purchase.
 There are several options available and most features can be customized to your preferences.
 The regalia is tailored to match your standing and fit for the utmost comfort and appearance.
 Please reach out to the Store Manager at 315-792-3301 or email email@example.com with any questions.